 Volunteer Work, Nature Protection

-- Working in the hotel business
+- Assistance in the visitor center

 Note: The tasks may vary.
 They depend on factors such as number of volunteers, weather, season, current needs of the project, as well as self-motivation.
 Not every volunteer may be fully involved in all these tasks.